My bio, “just the facts” version:

 - Rewarding career at the intersection of children, society, and schools (including long stint in parent volunteer vortex).

 Spending an adult life with young people, as I’ve done, offers a weird mix of sublime and mundane.
-It’s impossible not to be moved by the freshness and honesty of their dreams.
-It’s equally impossible not to be overwhelmed by the workaday headaches of shepherding kids into some semblance of adulthood.
+It’s impossible not to feel moved by the freshness and honesty of children’s dreams.
+It’s equally impossible not to feel burdened by the headaches and minutiae of shepherding kids into some semblance of adulthood.
 Most days, I try to focus on the dreams, not the headaches.
 Thanks for coming to my website.
 I’ve always enjoyed writing and it helps to imagine an audience, so please accept my sincerest thanks for stopping by.
 Yours truly, Erika